meiosis-io/styleguide/Languages/HTML.md

-#HTML
+# HTML

 ## Introduction

 In this section we will be discussing HTML guidelines and rules to be used in all projects.
-You can distinguish rules from guidelines by the use of the words **MUST** and **MAY**; **MUST** indicating a rule, **MAY** indicating a guideline.
 Throughout this section, to avoid repeating the same code over and over (keep it DRY), we will be contrasting the don'ts with this example:

 ```HTML
 <body>